Code-Institute-Submissions/htmltablebuilder/README.md

 HTML Automation loops runs through all the worksheets in html_table_builder Sheet.

-Looping through each sheet the table html code is created and written to a local text file.

-The table elements are gathered in 4 distinct groupings:

-1. Table definition html code
-2. Table header html code
-3. Table Rows html code
-4. Table footer html code

-When all elements of the table html code have been compiled the text file is then read.

-The text file contents are written back to a newly created worksheet titled with a HTML prefix and the Route number.

-<mark>Saving the html in a txt file as well as writing it back to the worksheet expands future distribution possibilities for the created html code</mark>

 Select R to Run HTML Automation           |  Type yes to proceed :-----------------:|:-----------------:
 ![](assets/images/runhtml.webp)  |  ![](assets/images/htmlran.webp)

-While the application is running the user is kept informed of progress with messages like this:

-'Preparing data from worksheets...' and 'Data ready to start creating HTML Table code!'

-When the application has finished running the user is advised with messages like this:

-'The program is finished executing!'

-The user is also advised to look at the completed work on Google Sheets:

-'Take a look at Google Sheets to view your HTML Table code.'

-The user is instructed on how to proceed with Google sheets and Wordpress:

-'Just copy the contents of Cell A1 in the HTML worksheet'

-'Then Paste into matching Wordpress Schedule Post'

-'Always Check the Wordpress Post Result in the Browser'

 ### html_table_builder sheet